macgregor/alexandria/README.md

 ![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/s/https/oss.sonatype.org/com.google.guava/guava.svg)
 -->

-Alexandria bring CI concepts to antiquated document hosting platforms which dont integrate with the tools and processes we have grown reliant on.
+Alexandria bring CI concepts to document hosting platforms which dont integrate with the tools and processes we have grown reliant on.
 Keep your documents with your source code in friendly markdown and let Alexandria convert and sync them as part of your project's build process.